10 Yoga Poses That Can Hurt Your Back & What You Can Do Instead

 4. Crescent Pose (Anjaneyasana)

-Many people compensate for lack of hip flexibility by overarching the lower back, which can cause over time.
+Many people compensate for lack of hip flexibility by overarching the lower back, which can cause pain over time.
 Instead of trying to straighten out the back leg, it's better for your lower back to keep a bend in the knee and activate the glute of the extended leg.

 The Fix: Keep your back knee bent.
-Tuck the hips by rolling the frontal hip points up towards the rib cage and drawing navel to spine.
+Tuck the hips by rolling the frontal hip points up toward the rib cage and drawing navel to spine.
 Squeeze your glute to feel the stretch in your hip flexors.

 5. Revolved Side Angle (Parivrtta Parsvakonasana)